irods/python-irodsclient/README.md

 `PYTHON_IRODSCLIENT_CONFIGURATION_PATH`.
-If this variable is present but empty, this denotes use of a default settings file path of `~/.python-irodsclient`; if the variable's value is of non-zero length, the value should be an absolute path to the settings file whose use is desired.
-Also, if the variable is set, auto-load of settings will be performed, meaning that the act of importing `irods` or any of its submodules will cause the automatic loading the settings from the settings file, assuming it exists.
+If this variable is present but empty, this denotes use of a default settings file path of `~/.python-irodsclient`; if the variable's value is of non-zero length, the value should be an absolute path to the desired settings file location.
+Also, if the variable is set, auto-load of settings will be performed, meaning that the act of importing `irods` or any of its submodules will cause the automatic loading of the settings from the settings file, assuming it exists.
 (Failure to find the file at the indicated path will be logged as a warning.)